BurkovBA/BurkovBA.github.io/content/blog/2022-11-11-1/index.md

 For comparison, Japan and Germany are among the world leaders in OEC, being No. 1 and No. 4 with ECI=2.19 and ECI=1.88 respectively.
 The US has ECI=1.56, the UK has ECI=1.42.
 China has ECI=0.96, which means that it has an average level of economic complexity.
 Russian and Ukraine have ECI=0.5.

-However, Russian economy is much more self-sustainable than Ukrainian, while their ECI is the same, so I decided to sort out, what this number means exactly.
+China has a relatively low ECI of 0.96, approximately 2 times lower than the US.
+This is a very low for the 1st economy in the world, which is counterintuitive.
+I decided to dig into the meaning of this number and to check, if it accurately represents the degree of autonomy of the Ukrainian economy.

 ## Economic Complexity Index construction